Light management

 - Balance of any heavy composition(eg. balance a dark object with shadow)

-This lecture is also a very clear and practical explanation in very and very great detail than in the first one. https://www.youtube.com/watch?v=gok-dqLx3vY
+This other lecture also provides a very clear and practical explanation in much greater detail than in the first one. https://www.youtube.com/watch?v=gok-dqLx3vY

 - define the point of interest(can have the primary and the secondary) and then create an image around it